Margaret F. Slusher: Personal life

 In addition to having considerable success as a newspaper woman, Slusher was active in club life of Los Angeles.
 At time of marriage, she had been a Past Noble Grand at Paloma Lodge, Odd Fellows; her husband had also been a member of Odd Fellows at the time.
 She collected rare antiques, some of which she displayed in 1929 at the annual Elks Order national convening at the Elks' Temple, overlooking Westlake Park.
 The 50,000 women who were accompanying their husbands were considered to be the main attendees who would enjoy viewing Slusher's antiques.
-These included: cloisonnes centuries old, from small ornaments to six-foot vases in royal and Chinese blue, old marbles from Italy, Vatican lanters, Czechoslovakian majolicas, temple pieces of satsuma cloisenne, priceless old wood and ivory carvings, rare furnishings of teakwood from China, old oaks from Italy, life-size fourteenth century wood carving of an old Franciscan monk from a monastery near Naples, rare Carrara marble pieces including one particularly beautiful of Mignon, an ancient Ivory carving of an eagle poised for flight, and old Italian lights from the front of the Vatican.
+These included: cloisonnes centuries old, from small ornaments to six-foot vases in royal and Chinese blue, old marbles from Italy, Vatican lanters, Czechoslovak majolicas, temple pieces of satsuma cloisenne, priceless old wood and ivory carvings, rare furnishings of teakwood from China, old oaks from Italy, life-size fourteenth century wood carving of an old Franciscan monk from a monastery near Naples, rare Carrara marble pieces including one particularly beautiful of Mignon, an ancient Ivory carving of an eagle poised for flight, and old Italian lights from the front of the Vatican.

 With her husband as driver, Slusher was in an automobile accident near her home in Santa Fe Springs in November 1921, in which she was thrown through the glass side of the sedan and was severely cut and bruised.

 Slusher traveled through Europe in 1924.
 In 1933, Mr. and Mrs. Slusher traveled with Colonel and Mrs. W. M. Goodale to chicago, New York, Atlantic City, New Orleans, and Canada.